Frontier City: EPR Properties/Six Flags era (2018–present)

 On May 22, 2018, Six Flags Entertainment Corporation announced that they had entered into a purchase agreement with Premier Parks to acquire the lease rights to operate the park, which would remain under EPR Properties ownership.

 Before the start of the 2020 season, Six Flags suspended all operations across all their properties due to the COVID-19 pandemic.
 After over two months of the park operations being closed, Frontier City became the first park in the company to reopen on June 5, with new health and safety protocols.
 As of June 2020, Frontier City operations have resumed.

 Special events

-The park hosts concerts every summer at the Starlight Amphitheater.
+Frontier City hosts concerts every summer at the Starlight Amphitheater.

 Fright Fest

 In 2018, Frontier City debuted "Fright Fest", which had previously been an annual event at the park until 2007.
 After Six Flags sold the park in 2007, the event was named "FrightFest" without the space to avoid legal issues.